afredston/range-edge-niches/README.md

 * `figures` contains **code** to produce figures in the manuscript (the outputs are in `results`).
 * `results` contains figures, tables, and other outputs that are used in the manuscript.

+There are some additional directories for model outputs that are not version controlled.
 Large files (e.g., raw temperature datasets), images, and PDFs are not version controlled.

 ## Instructions